TigerClips1/Jaguar_Linux_package_Manager/README.md

 # ps4

-Playstation 4 pacakge manger (ps4) is a package manager originally built for jaguarlinux, but now used by several other distributions as well.
+Playstation 4 pacakge manger (ps4) is a package manager  built for jaguarlinux or any other linux distro ,

 ## Building